CarlG96/taskosaurus-backend-api/TESTING.md

 * This route exists to provide a detail view of a single Task model.
 An owner of the Task should be able to delete the Task via a delete request and update the Task via a put request.
     * Test: A non-logged in user won't be able to view the Task instance and cannot change or delete the Task instance.
-    * Result: A non-logged in user is unable to view the Task instance and cannot change or delete the instance (the put method in the picture does not work).
+    * Result: A non-logged in user is unable to view the Task instance and cannot change or delete the instance.

     <img src="media/TESTING-images/logged-out-task-detail.png">

     * Test: A logged in user cannot change or delete a Task instance that they are not the owner of.
-    * Result: A logged in user cannot change or delete Tasks which aren't theirs.
+    * Result: A logged in user cannot change or delete Tasks which aren't theirs (the put method and delete method in the picture does not work).
     * Test: A logged in user can change the 'due_date' field of a Task instance that they own.
     * Result: A logged in user can change this.